testing-library/react-testing-library/.github/ISSUE_TEMPLATE.md

 <!--
+HI!
+PLEASE STOP TO READ THIS!!
+If you're issue is regarding one of the query APIs (`getByText`, `getByLabelText`, etc), then please file it on the `dom-testing-library` repository instead.
+If you file it here it will be closed.
+Thanks :)

 Thanks for your interest in the project.
 I appreciate bugs filed and PRs submitted!
 Please make sure that you are familiar with and follow the Code of Conduct for this project (found in the CODE_OF_CONDUCT.md file).